 All agencies interested in providing services through CICOA must first be certified through the Medicaid Waiver program, administered through the Indiana Division of Aging.

 This differs from traditional Medicaid certification.
 Please contact the FSSA Waiver Provider Specialist at 317-232-4650 or visit the FSSA website for information.

 CHOICE/Title III/SSBG Providers

 The majority of CICOA's business partners become providers of service through the Medicaid Waiver and CHOICE programs with an open-ended contract, which means there is no guarantee of referrals for service to the agency or dollar volume that may be purchased.
 Clients are given a pick list of providers to choose from based on the service needed.

 CICOA has a two-year contract period for providers.
-Current contracts run July 1, 2019 through June 30, 2021.
-New contracts can be initiated at any time during the contract period, but will expire June 30, 2021.
-All providers will need to submit new contracts for the next contract period that begins July 1, 2021.
+Current contracts run July 1, 2021 through June 30, 2023.
+New contracts can be initiated at any time during the contract period, but will expire June 30, 2023.
+All providers need to submit new contracts for the contract period that begins July 1, 2021.

 Current providers can submit updated contact information via the Provider Profile form at any time.